Wear and tear

 If there is an amount required to cover the cost of any damage, we

-will then use the authorisation to debit your card (plus a 1.5% surcharge if you have given us a credit rather than debit card).
+will use the authorisation to debit your card (plus a 2% surcharge if it's a credit card rather than debit card).